father-bot/chatgpt_telegram_bot/README.md

 You can deploy your own bot, or use mine: [@chatgpt_karfly_bot](https://t.me/chatgpt_karfly_bot)

 ## News
+- *9 Mar 2023*: Now you can easily create your own Chat Modes by editing `config/chat_modes.yml`
 - *8 Mar 2023*: Added voice message recognition with [OpenAI Whisper API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
 Record a voice message and ChatGPT will answer you!
 - *2 Mar 2023*: Added support of [ChatGPT API](https://platform.openai.com/docs/guides/chat/introduction).
 It's enabled by default and can be disabled with `use_chatgpt_api` option in config.
 Don't forget to **rebuild** you docker image (`--build`).